Kethku/kethku.github.io/content/maple/day1-season2.md

 This time around I'm doing things a little differently.
 I have this idea of a site that you can visit and interact with.
 One where you can see other people visit as well.
-That combined with a new interest in ttrpgs has lead to the current incarnation of the site.
+That combined with a new interest in TTRPGs has lead to the current incarnation of the site.
 I want my website to be something you can explore and I want to use it as a place to play around with more creative writing.